sara-nl/spiderdocs/source/Pages/getting_started.rst

 * ``/project/[PROJECTNAME]/Share``: any data to be shared among the project members.
 Any member of the project can read and write data in this directory
 * ``/project/[PROJECTNAME]/Public``: Any member of the project can write in this directory.
 Any data stored here will be read-only by all users on Spider and exposed publicly via http (see :ref:`how <web-public-view>`)

-The summary table below gives a quick overview of your project space permissions:
+The summary table below gives a quick overview of your project space permissions ('r'-read/'w'-write/'x'-execute):

 ============================   ===============================   ===================================   ================================   ==================================
 Directories vs. Access Roles   ``/project/[PROJECTNAME]/Data``   ``/project/[PROJECTNAME]/Software``   ``/project/[PROJECTNAME]/Share``   ``/project/[PROJECTNAME]/Public``